 If you are in need of oral surgery, call (650) 200-1178 to schedule an appointment with our Redwood City, CA dental office.
 At Roy Dental: Paramita Roy DDS, we can provide you with the surgical procedure you need to maintain or restore your oral health.
 When it comes to dentistry, only certain dentists perform surgical procedures.
 Whether you are looking for a new dentist or are currently under the care of one and need more intensive procedures, we welcome your call.
-Dr. Roy can examine you, give you an opinion regarding whether or not you need surgery, what procedure will benefit you, and what you can expect from the process.
+We can examine your teeth, give you an opinion regarding whether or not you need surgery, what procedure will benefit you, and what you can expect from the process.
 Feel free to ask as many questions as you need in order to feel prepared and comfortable.
-In the meantime, here are a few frequently asked questions we hear in our 94062 dentist office.
+In the meantime, here are a few frequently asked questions we hear in our Redwood City dentist office.

 Why do people get oral surgery?

 There are three main reasons that a surgical procedure could be necessary.
 The first is your health.
 Tooth decay is incredibly common, and if you receive regular dental care, it is easy to catch and treat before it causes discomfort or spreads.
 Unfortunately, too many people do not visit the dentist on a regular basis, and this can allow infections to set in.
 Occasionally, the decay becomes so bad, the tooth has to be removed.
 Other times, it can be saved with a root canal, but regardless, immediate dental care is necessary to stop the discomfort.
 It may also be necessary for us to perform oral surgery to correct a problem with your gums.
 If you have gum disease and suffer from gum recession, you could need a surgical gum graft, for example.